kitnil/awesome/README.md

 ## JavaScript

+- [drawthe.net](https://github.com/cidrblock/drawthe.net) - drawthe.net draws network diagrams dynamically from a text file describing the placement, layout and icons.
+Given a yaml file describing the hierarchy of the network and it's connections, a resulting diagram will be created.
 - [svg-term-cli](https://github.com/marionebl/svg-term-cli) - Share terminal sessions via SVG and CSS
 - [docker-browser](https://github.com/pfrayer/docker-browser) - Visualize your containers/images/volumes/networks and see which ones uses which ones
 - [sqleton](https://github.com/inukshuk/sqleton) - Visualize your SQLite database schema